Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 - Army's games this year have hit the over on five of 12 set point totals (41.7%).

-- The Black Knights average 33.6 points per game, comparable to the 34.7 per matchup the Tigers surrender.

-- When Army puts up more than 34.7 points, it is 2-3 against the spread and 4-1 overall.
+- When Army scores more than 34.7 points, it is 2-3 against the spread and 4-1 overall.

 - This year, the Black Knights have eight turnovers, eight fewer than the Tigers have takeaways (16).